googleapis/sdk-platform-java/coverage-report/README.md

 ### Unit Test Coverage
 In order to view aggregate unit test coverage of GAX in both `gax-java` and `showcase`:

-1. At the root of the repository, run `mvn clean test -Ptest-coverage`.
+1. At the root of the repository, run `mvn clean test -DenableTestCoverage`.
 2. The metrics can be found at `${HOME}/gapic-generator-java/coverage-report/target/site/jacoco-aggregate/index.html`

 ### Integration Test Coverage

 In order to view aggregate integration test coverage of GAX in both `gax-java` and `showcase`:

-1. At the root of the repository, run `mvn clean verify -DskipUnitTests -Ptest-coverage -Penable-integration-tests`.
+1. At the root of the repository, run `mvn clean verify -DskipUnitTests -DenableTestCoverage -Penable-integration-tests`.
 2. The metrics can be found at `${HOME}/gapic-generator-java/coverage-report/target/site/jacoco-aggregate/index.html`